2025 Pride Ride Routes

 Pride Ride 30

 This is a great route to push your limits and explore some new places.
 Take a breathtaking ride over the George Washington Bridge to New Jersey to tour some peaceful suburbs.
 This is the core loop for all the routes so you are sure to meet some of your fellow Pride Riders along the way.
-Meet some new friends at the rest stop before heading back towards Manhattan, across the George Washington Bridge, and back to Riverbank State Park to celebrate what you’ve just achieved.
+Meet some new friends at the new rest stop at Tenafly Bicycle Workshop before heading back towards Manhattan, across the George Washington Bridge, and back to Riverbank State Park to celebrate what you’ve just achieved.
+If you want to participate in Rockland Pride in Nyack, consider the '30 mile with train' route - 25 miles to Nyack and then over the Mario Cuomo to Tarrytown to catch train back to city and then ride back over to the Finish Festival.

 Ride With GPS - 30 Miles